+Some SFTs documented under master securities lending agreements such as the GMSLA actually function like repos.
 While repos and securities loans perform the same economic functions, their legal construction differs in that cash in a securities loan is only ever collateral but cash in a repo is never intended (legally speaking) to be collateral and only ever provided as collateral on a temporary basis where there is an insufficiency of eligible securities in the case of tri-party repos, because of unforeseen corporate events or where a security that has been given as a variation margin is due to be returned through an opposite variation margin cannot immediately be sourced.
-A major example of a repo documented under a securities lending agreement is the -"reverse securities loan", also known as a "reverse stock loan".
-In a typical reverse securities loan, the cash side of the transaction is kept constant (for which reason, reverse securities loans are sometimes called "cash-driven") and any transaction exposure is eliminated by varying the quantity and sometimes the composition of the collateral, which is usually a portfolio of more than one security.
-The portfolio of securities in a reverse securities loan is typically managed by a tri-party agent.
-Reverse securities loans are priced directly in terms of the interest rate on the cash and not as a rebate rate that is fixed on the basis of the expected cash reinvestment return, as would be the case for cash collateral in "securities-driven" securities loans.
+A major example of a repotransaction which is functionally a repo but is documented under a securities lending agreement is the "reverse securities loan", also known as a "reverse stock loan".
+In a typical reverse securities loan, the cash side of the transaction is kept constant (for which reason, reverse securities loans are sometimes called "cash-driven") and any transaction exposure is eliminated by varying the quantity and sometimes the composition of the collateral, which is usually a portfolio of more than one security, typically equity.
+13 The portfolio of securities in a reverse securities loan is typically can be managed in-house by each of the parties or they can delegate collateral management to a tri-party agent.
+Reverse securities loans are priced directly in terms of the interest rate on the cash and not as a rebate rate that is fixed on the basis of the expected cash reinvestment return, as would be the case for cash collateral in "securitiesdriven" securities loans.

 It is not possible to report a reverse securities loan under SFTR using the loan and collateral data fields dedicated to securities lending by the RTS and ITS on transaction reporting and the Validation Rules.
 One obstacle to reporting reverse securities loans as securities loans arises from the fact that the SFTR reporting framework implicitly assumes, in the case of a transaction reported as a securities loan (Table 2, field 4, Type of SFT = SLEB), that any cash is identified as collateral while any security is identified as a loaned security.
 The problem here is that the framework allows only one loaned security to be reported per transaction (Table 2, field 41, Security Identifier), whereas reverse securities loans typically involve multiple security issues.
 It would be incorrect to try to resolve this problem by breaking up reverse securities loans into separate transactions each involving one security, which was one suggestion, as this approach would misrepresent the legal structure of the transaction and would also produce a set of apparently unrelated transactions.
 Many of these could be terminated at different times, as they could be substituted, obscuring the true term of the exposure agreed by the parties.
 This approach would also be prohibitively complicated in view of the typical frequency and size of changes to the securities.
-In addition, any loaned security must be identified in the report of the new transaction on T+1, whereas the securities in a reverse securities loan are typically allocated by a tri-party agent and will usually be reported by the agent too late to report on T+1.
+In addition